D2KLab/sumly/README.md

 The model view supports all models from the Transformers library.

-### Neuron View
+#### Neuron View

-The neuron view visualizes the individual neurons in the query and key vectors and shows how they are used to compute Attention.
+The neuron view visualizes the individual neurons in the query and key vectors and shows how they are used to compute the Attention.

 ![alt text](https://github.com/D2KLab/sumly/blob/master/Images/neuron_thumbnail.png)